 Campaigning for Change

-With a wealth of evidence, we are able to establish the issues which affect people’s lives locally and support national campaigns to help raise awareness and lobby government and other regulatory bodies.
+With a wealth of first hand evidence from our clients, we are able to establish the issues of injustice and hardship which affect people’s lives locally and support national campaigns to help raise awareness and lobby government and other regulatory bodies.

-We work both locally in Epsom & Ewell; together across Surrey, and nationally as part of the Citizens Advice network throughout the country, to identify the many incidents of injustice that come to our attention as part of providing advice to clients.
+We work locally in Epsom & Ewell, together with our colleagues across Surrey, and nationally as part of the Citizens Advice network throughout the country, to identify the many incidents of injustice that come to our attention as part of providing advice to clients.
 In doing this, we always take care to ensure these activities do not jeopardise client confidentiality.

 Local Campaign News

 If you would like to know more about how you can get involved in our campaign work, please visit our Volunteering page.
 We have an enthusiastic team which needs a range of diverse but complimentary skills – including deep data analysis, in-depth client interviews, local and internet-based research, investigative interviews with businesses and organisations.